 In the following few years, his and his wife's savings compounded until they arrived at the striking moment in their story: instead of splurging on new cars, or vacations, the couple simply retired.
 At 30.

-Mr. Mustache writes advice from a relatively unique perspective: as a person for whom these practices worked.
+Mr. Mustache started writing advice from a relatively unique perspective: as a person for whom these practices worked, even thought it doesn't for the vast majority.
 His posts aren't the usual college commencement quotes from billionaires who offer generalities that most people already know ("work hard," "save money," "don't be afraid of failure").
 The writing on his website is honest, often annoyed but optimistic and full of sarcastic humor.

 His list of steps to early retirement includes such advice as: erase debt; move close to work and avoid cars, especially unaffordable ones (he advocates bicycles strongly); cancel the TV service; grocery shop wisely (with lots of coupons); escape expensive mobile phones; and much, much more.
 Oh, and an important one: "practice optimism."